Brandýs nad Orlicí: Sights

 The Brandýs nad Orlicí Castle was built in 1781–1783, originally in the Baroque style.
 In 1818–1820, it was rebuilt in the Neoclassical style, and in 1914 in the Neo-Baroque style.
+Today it is privately owned and gradually reconstructed.

-The ruins of the former Gothic castle are preserved and open to the public.
+The ruins of the former medieval Gothic castle are preserved and are open to the public.

+Among the main landmarks of the town is the Church of the Assumption of the Virgin Mary.
+It was built in the late Baroque style in 1787–1788.